shazib2t/MKS_ODrive_MINI_custom_firmware/README.md

 * The SW Firmware is 0.5.1 as this is best known firmware for this low cost ODrive alternative from other vendor.
 * The firmware is compiled for V3.6 56V varient board.
 If you  have other varient please recompile this firmware.
 * Added Encoder estimates to publish in the CAN bus alongside heartbeat msg
+* Added Iq callback messages based on Ayeed Musa's Request in this branch
 * This changes mainly done for ODrive ROS2 package as there is no official support for V3.6 based hardware for encoder estimates.
 * The odrive ros2 version that is changed for this firmware is located in my github and the link is here: [https://github.com/shazib2t/ros_odrive](https://github.com/shazib2t/ros_odrive)